erawn/pagebreaks/README.md

 **If you’re interested in participating, please fill out this [interest form](https://forms.gle/m6H27Q7y6ivFVrhJA)**

-If you have any questions at all, feel free to send me an email at erawn@berkeley.edu, and feel free to forward this to anyone you think might be interested!
+If you have any questions at all, feel free to send me an email at <erawn@berkeley.edu>, and feel free to forward this to anyone you think might be interested!
 Thanks!

 ## Install